Skip to Content

 The investment seeks investment results that closely correspond, before fees and expenses, and to the performance of the Bloomberg Short-Term U.S. Aggregate Bond Index.
 The index measures the performance of U.S. dollar denominated investment grade taxable bonds with remaining effective maturities between one and five years.
 The fund will invest at least 80% of its assets in securities included in the underlying index.

-This strategy's 12-month yield is 2.7%, lower than its average peers' 3.5%.
-Plus, its 30-day SEC yield (a measure similar to yield-to-maturity) sits at 5.0%.
+This strategy's 12-month yield is 3.5%, lower than its average peers' 4.0%.
+Plus, its 30-day SEC yield (a standardized, point-in-time estimate of the fund’s future income return) sits at 4.0%.
 Typically, a lower yield comes with the benefit of less credit risk.
 The portfolio holds assets with a higher average surveyed credit quality of AA, compared with the typical peers' A, and it holds no non-investment-grade assets, despite the average peers' 2%.
-Strategies with less credit risk may help to provide a reliable ballast during periods of market stress.
+Lower-credit-risk strategies are often able to navigate bear markets more effectively.
 In terms of long-term interest-rate risk, this strategy is on par with peers.
 The longer a strategy's duration, the more sensitive it is to shifts in interest rates.
-This fund, with a 2.6-year duration, is expected to gain 2.6% of its net asset value if interest rates drop by 1 percentage point, and vice versa.
+This fund, with a 2.7-year duration, is expected to gain 2.7% of its net asset value if interest rates drop by 1 percentage point, and vice versa.

 Rated on Published on